Just as beautiful, but significantly more challenging than the Spring event!

 NEW ROUTE FOR 2013 and beyond.
 New roads!
 New Climbs!

-New for 2013: Century option!
+New for 2013 and beyond: Century option!
 Click here to learn about it!

 Click here to see 2013 Results.